btbristow/bookstore-management-api/docs/index.md

 ## Get Started

-Start by using a mock API service to make your first request.
+Start by using a mock API service to send your first request.

 * [Test with JSON Server](tutorials/test-with-json-server.md) — Test locally with no integration.
 * [Get store inventory](tutorials/get-store-inventory.md) — Get an example list of books in stock.

 ## Tutorials

-Review common bookseller workflows and use them to build a user-centric app for any store.
+Review common workflows before building them into your app.

-* [Create an order](tutorials/create-an-order.md) — Get a book title, add a customer, and create a new order.
+* [Create an order](tutorials/create-an-order.md) — Get a book and create a customer; use them in a new order.
-* [Update a store](tutorials/update-store.md) — Update the books in stock, then edit customer and order details.
+* [Update a store](tutorials/update-store.md) — Update the books in stock; edit customer and order details.
 * [Get orders by customer or date](tutorials/orders-customer-date.md) — Use query parameters to list orders by different criteria.

 ## Reference

-The following topics contain reference content for the three endpoints in the Bookstore Management API.
+Review reference topics for the Bookstore Management API's three endpoints.

 ### Books endpoint

-The **[books endpoint](reference/books.md)** connects to your inventory database and supports the following methods:
+The **[books endpoint](reference/books.md)** connects to your inventory database.

 * [POST books](reference/post-books.md)
 * [PATCH books](reference/patch-books.md)